-For the academic year 2020-2021, parents/guardians have been informed that physical absence notes are not appropriate at this time.
+For the academic year 2020-2021, parents/guardians were informed that physical absence notes are not appropriate at this time.
+This process will continue into the academic year 2021-2022.
 Parents email the form teacher with details/dates of a pupil absence on the day of their return to school.
 This approach replaces the traditional, hand written parental letter and should come from a parental email address, not that of the student.

 Parents were furnished with the appropriate email addresses for subject and form teachers.
 During the August inductions, pupils were again given the email details for their respective Form Teachers and Heads of Year.
+This will continue to be the case for as long as email absences are required.